 Interested in knowing what Wolfenstein was before The New Order?
 Wolfenstein 3D is now free, and will transport you to the year 1992 when celebrity game developers John Carmack and John Romero paired up to make a shareware game like nothing before it.

 Wolfenstein 3D took concepts from Muse Software's Castle Wolfenstein and Beyond Castle Wolfenstein to create a three-dimensional first-person shooter that would later inspire the development of Doom.

 Keep in mind while playing that while Wolfenstein 3D was cutting edge for its time, it's perhaps not what you would expect from a first-person shooter of today's standards.
 Still, it's an easy and free way to experience game history in an old-school World War II game rich with narrative about, well, shooting Nazis in the face.
 Don't expect to be blown away by the story in the same way as the Wolfenstein franchise's more recent entries, however.

 Best free PC games: 27 - 28

 27. Team Fortress 2

-As you might guess, there are some micro-transactions involved.
-You can buy additional items, often used to customise your character.
-You can create your own.
+As you might have guessed, there are some micro-transactions involved.
+You can buy additional items, often used to customize your character.
+You can even create your own.
 It's fun, and gets you even more involved in TF2.
-Those cheeky devils at Valve know what they're doing.
+Those cheeky devils at Valve obviously know what they're doing.

 Best free PC games: 29 - 30